 Photo by Tracey Eaton for his blog Along the Malecón.

 An unusual example is this 1954 3B which has been in the family of Alejandro Alfonso Hernández since it was new, and has been kept in nearly stock condition, with the original engine.
-See High Hood in Havana for more details on this Jeep.
+See High Hood in Havana on CJ3B.info for more photos of this Jeep.

 At the opposite end of the spectrum is this vehicle which has a CJ-3B front grille modified with rectangular headlights.
 Robert Bostelaar took the photo for his blog Caristas, and identified the chassis and drivetrain as coming from a Lada.